CEMPD/VERDI/doc/User_Manual/VerdiUserManual_1.6.0_alpha.md

 VERDI provides users with the ability to select and add variables from datasets on remote file systems.
 To do this, press the yellow **plus remote** (plus with a diagonal arrow) button at the top of the **Datasets** pane.
 In the Remote File Access Browser (Figure 6‑4) that appears, enter your user name, choose a host from the list, and enter your password, then click **Connect**.

 <a id=Figure6-4></a>
 Figure 6‑4.
-Available Hosts in the Remote File Access Browser
+Available Hosts in the Remote File Access Browser<br>
 <img src="media/image014.png"/>